Printed on January 17, 2019, 9:11 pm

 - Upon reemployment, and in accordance with the employer's payroll procedures, the employee will receive all longevity pay that would have been paid if employment had been continuous.
 (Refer to Longevity Guideline P-120.)

-- However, pursuant to the current Executive Order, payments must continue to be made annually.
+- Pursuant to the current Executive Order, payments must continue to be made annually.

 - Leave Accrual